Gabe-Kisler/typing-app/README.md

 ==========================================================================

 ## Overview :
-Quick-key is an online typing program where users can improve, refine, and store their typing skills.
-Quick-key allows users to customize test times and difficulties.
-Users can begin tests, once a test is complete, the user will be displayed their results.
-You will be able to find a history of all your stats and tests by navigating to the stats screen.
+Quick-key is an online typing program that helps users improve their typing skills.
+Users have customization choices of test times and difficulties for more challenging text as they improve.
+After completing a test, users will be displayed their results such as errors and words per minute.
+Progress can be tracked in the stats screen where test history is available.

 ## installation :